Support for online Delegated Authorisers

 Wildcards take the place of one or more characters in a search term.
 A question mark (?) is used for single character searching.
 An asterisk (*) is used for multiple character searching.
 You can perform a wildcard search to return a larger group of users.

-For example: if your search criteria is Roberts* (surname field), then all users with a last name that starts Roberts will be returned (i.e. Robertson will be returned as well as Roberts).
+For example: if your search criteria is Edwards* (surname field), then all users with a last name that starts Edwards will be returned (i.e. Edwards will be returned as well as Edwardson).

 New staff that require ESL user access to Education Sector Applications at your organisation must be invited.
 This applies even if the Staff Member has an existing ESL account, as the invite allows them to connect their account with your organisation.